abtsousa/clippy/README.md

 - Transfer multiple files (up to 4 files simultaneously).
 - Automatic file synchronization between CLIP and the user's folder.
 - Support for choosing the academic year you want to download.
+- Support for securely saving your credentials using your OS's keyring service.
 - Completely private, free, and open-source.

 ## Screenshots